MUBs and SIC-POVMs of a spin-1 system from the Majorana approach: MUBs of a spin-1 system

-\\ {\bf 3.2} Any other state of the MUBs must be unbiased to each of the states of the CAC basis.
-We will see that this implies a strong constraint on the form that the other states can have.
-Let $|\vec{b_{1}},\vec{b_{2}}\rangle$ be any other state of the MUBs.
-Then requiring that it be unbiased to each of the states of the CAC basis leads, via (\ref{unb}), to the three equations
+All the other states of the MUB must be unbiased to each of the states of the CAC basis, and we will see that this implies a strong constraint on the form they can have.
+If $|\vec{a_{1}},\vec{a_{2}}\rangle$ denotes one of these other states, then the fact that it must be unbiased to each of the states of the CAC basis leads, via (\ref{unb}), to the three equations